humaffectneurolab/affective-pcc-temporal-sync/README.md

 ## Suggested local layout

-The local configuration files and data can live outside the repository entirely.
 One possible local arrangement is:

 ```text
 project/